PlexVerse23/Portfolio-Projects/Customer Journey Analysis, Intervention and Performance Tracking/ReadME.md

 ```

 **Result:** Z = 6.538 | P-value ≈ 0.000000
-**Interpretation:** The improvement in conversion rate post-intervention was statistically significant — not random noise.
+**Interpretation:** The improvement in conversion rate post-intervention was statistically significant, not random noise.

 #### Chi-Square Test
 **Question:** Is the drop-off at Stage 3→4 dependent on which acquisition channel the user came from?